habemus-papadum/t-lark/docs/template_parsing.md

 - If `lexer="template"` and input is a Template, the template-aware pipeline runs
 - If input is a plain str, it is treated as a single literal segment and parsed normally

+### Two type of interpolations
+Two types of interpolated values are supported by this parser mode.

-### Grammar Extension: ∏ Placeholders for Python Objects (non-Tree)
+###  Placeholders terminals for Python Objects

-- ∏ introduces a placeholder terminal that matches any interpolated Python object (including str, because strings are Python objects), not a Lark Tree
+- the grammat extension ∏ introduces a placeholder terminal that matches any interpolated Python object
 - For the initial version, treat ∏ as Any (future: allow ∏Type constraints)
 - If a grammar contains no ∏, interpolated Python objects will not be accepted

-### Subtree Splicing is Always On
+- Details of the new ∏ grammar syntax follows below

+### Lark Trees

 In template mode, you may splice in a pre-existing Tree regardless of whether the grammar mentions ∏.

 Internally, the grammar is auto-augmented with tiny injection rules that let any nonterminal accept a prebuilt subtree whose label matches what the grammar would normally produce there.

+The Tree's mau have beening created by prior calls to parser.parse, generated programatically, perhaps be a compiler for a higher level language.

 ### Tokenization of Template